sam46/systems-notes/OS.md

 - etc...

 #### Section header:
 - used by linker/dynamic-linker/relocation
 - refrences 0 or more sections

 ### Loader
 uses mmap to lazily load binary from disk and uses the page cache (see below)
 - binaries/libraries are shared between process automagically
-- unused parts of binaries/libraries are automagically flushed out of memory
+- unused parts of binaries/libraries are automatically flushed out of memory

 ### Virtual Memory

 #### MMAP
+- lazy by default
-lazy by default, can be set to eager by passing flag (POPULATE)
+- can be set to eager by passing POPULATE flag, or
+  using mlock (pages are guaranteed to always be resident in RAM)

-- a usecase: reading files... faster since we don't have to make many syscalls
+- a usecase: reading files... faster because it avoids many `read` syscalls

 ##### shared vs private:
 - shared: Share this mapping.
 Updates to the mapping are visible to